 - Absence: This metric represents the percentage of time that employees were absent in the previous period on average.
 Another representation of this number is the total days of absence per employee.

 - Cost of absence: This metric is not a standard metric but it can make the previously mentioned absence rate more tangible by attaching it to a financial number.

 - Cost of labor: Labor cost is the total amount of money that an organization pays to its workforce.
 This number includes employee benefits and payroll taxes.
-Cost of labor can be split up into direct or indirect costs.
+The cost of labor can be split up into direct or indirect costs.
 Direct costs are the labor costs associated with people who contribute to the primary process (an assembly line worker).
 Indirect costs cannot be traced to a specific level of production (a security person guarding the factory).

 - Training cost: Training cost represents the total amount that a company spends on training new hires and the existing workforce.

 - Time to fill: We’ve already touched upon time to fill.
 It’s the number of days between a position opening up and a candidate accepting that position.
-This metric will vary significantly between job types: software developers, big data analysts and highly qualified sales people are much harder to find than entry level marketers for example.
+This metric will vary significantly between job types: software developers, big data analysts, and highly qualified salespeople are much harder to find than entry-level marketers for example.